The Twentieth Air Force ICBM Center of Excellence was formally deactivated 22 Feb. 2019.

 The ICBM Center of Excellence focused on developing highly skilled nuclear professionals to execute lethal, safe and sure nuclear strike operations.

-Every year, the school graduates over 300 enlisted and officer professionals who are tactical experts, instructors, evaluators, and leaders of Airmen.
-The ICE provides standardized instructor and evaluator training programs that comply with Air Force Global Strike Command (AFGSC) regulations and instructions.
-It also provides various cross-functional, integrated professional development opportunities.
-ICE courses allow 20AF personnel from operations, maintenance, and security forces disciplines to better understand the complex, nuanced nuclear mission they execute.
+Every year, the school graduated over 300 enlisted and officer professionals who are tactical experts, instructors, evaluators, and leaders of Airmen.
+The ICE provided standardized instructor and evaluator training programs that comply with Air Force Global Strike Command (AFGSC) regulations and instructions.
+It also provided various cross-functional, integrated professional development opportunities.
+ICE courses allowed 20 AF personnel from operations, maintenance, and security forces disciplines to better understand the complex, nuanced nuclear mission they execute.

 Instructors and Staff

-(Current as of Sept 2015)
+(Current as of March 2019)